irvifa/algorithm-notes/src/main/java/com/github/irvifa/algorithmnotes/leetcode/design/README.md

         showFirstUnique(): O(1).

         This time around, the implementation for showFirstUnique() is straightforward.
-        It simply checks whether or not the queue contains any items, and if it does, it returns the first one (without removing it).
+        It simply checks whether or not the queue contains any items, and if it does, it returns the key one (without removing it).
         This has a cost of O(1).

     Space complexity : O(N).